 \subsubsection{Automatic Generation Control}

-The basic objective of automatic generation control (AGC) is to find a set of suitable mechanical power reference inputs, i.e., $\{U_i\}_{i\in \mathcal{I}_{\rm G}}$, such that all frequency deviations are kept to be small enough.
-In practice, the exact knowledge about load parameters, load characteristics, and transmission network parameters is not available, and those parameters are even slowly varying on the time scale of AGC.
-Such unknown variations are typically managed by integral-based control \cite[Section~11]{kundur1994power}.
-In particular, a broadcast-type PI controller that feedbacks the average of frequency deviations is often used, i.e.,
+The basic objective of automatic generation control (AGC) is to find a set of suitable mechanical power reference inputs, i.e., $\{U_i\}_{i\in \mathcal{I}_{\rm G}}$, such that all frequency deviations are sufficiently small.
+In practice, the exact data on the load parameters, load characteristics, and transmission network parameters are not available, and these parameters vary slowly on the time scale of the AGC.
+Such unknown variations are typically managed via integral-based control \cite[Section~11]{kundur1994power}.
+A broadcast-type PI controller that feedbacks the average of the frequency deviations is often used, i.e.,

 where $k_{\rm P}$ and $k_{\rm I}$ are nonnegative controller gains, and $\alpha_i$ is a scaling parameter, called a participation factor.
 The controller gains are often empirically tuned in an actual operation.
-Such empirical gain tuning is made possible and justified because the input-output characteristics from $\overline{U}$ to $\overline{\omega}$ in the entire system dynamics represented by \eqref{gendyn}--\eqref{powbal} generally has a passivity-short property for most of usual operating points, as will be demonstrated in Section~\ref{sec_nAGC}.
-Therefore, the system stability is, in principle, attained and explained by the passivity and low-pass properties of PI controllers.
-Based on this fact, we assume in this paper that AGC keeps system stability at all operating points of interest.
+Such empirical gain tuning is possible and justified because the input-output characteristics from $\overline{U}$ to $\overline{\omega}$ in the entire system dynamics represented by \eqref{gendyn}--\eqref{powbal} generally has a passivity-short property for most of the usual operating points, as will be demonstrated in Section~\ref{sec_nAGC}.
+Therefore, in principle, the system stability is attained and explained by the passivity and low-pass properties of the PI controllers.
+Therefore, we assume that the AGC maintains the system stability at all operating points of interest in this study.